weihan28/Compiler-Study/README.md

 - [Contact](#contact)

 ## 🚀 About
-This repository contains all my exercise answers for each chapter as I read through the book **Compilers: Principles, Techniques, and Tools**.
+This repository contains all my exercise answers or notes for each chapter as I read through the book **Compilers: Principles, Techniques, and Tools**.

 This is an Obsidian Vault, hence for now it can only be opened with the [Obsidian](https://obsidian.md/) application.
-I will reorganize and compress all exercise answers into a webpage when I complete my readings and study.
+I will reorganize and compile all exercise answers into a webpage when I complete my readings and study.

 Requires [Community Plugin](https://obsidian.md/plugins)
 - [Excalidraw](https://forum.obsidian.md/t/excalidraw-full-featured-sketching-plugin-in-obsidian/17367)